Chairman - Tony Brown

 I've been riding all year round every year since I was 16, having started on an embarrassing Honda C50 (but it was faster than all my mates 50s!), moving swiftly to a Yamaha RXS100 and owning more than 30 bikes of various types over the years.
 At the moment, I have a Suzuki DL650 V-Strom which I use most days, a Triumph Tiger 1200 Explorer which only comes out when there is no salt on the road and a Honda CRF250L.

-I try to get at least one tour in a year (normally more) and I go along most Monday club nights - usually leading the rideout.
+I try to get at least two long distance tours in each year (normally more) and I go along most Monday club nights - usually leading the group ride.
 I'm always up for a ride if I'm not at work and time/commitments allow.
 I'll also talk to almost anyone so if you come along to a club night, introduce yourself.

-I'm also the "webmaster" so if you have any constructive criticism, email me!
+I'm also the "webmaster" so if you have any constructive criticism, email me by clicking here!

-Although new to the committee in 2019, I was introduced to S&DMCC in 1976 when I was 17 and was riding a Yamaha RD200DX purchased from George Brown’s dealership in Stevenage High Street.
+2020 is my second year on the committee but I was introduced to S&DMCC in 1976 when I was 17 and was riding a Yamaha RD200DX purchased from George Brown’s dealership in Stevenage High Street.

 My first bike (moped) was a Yamaha FS1E which I learned to ride on the cycle-ways of Stevenage.